 Meri at Kīlauea volcano

-I am a PhD Candidate working with Dr. Folarin Kolawole in the Crustal Deformation Group at Columbia University.
-My research focuses on integrating field structural geology and seismology to understand crustal structure and modes of strain release along evolving continental divergent plate boundaries at different scales.
-My current research areas include the East African Rift System (Tanzania and Congo) and Northeast Pacific (offshore Oregon, US).
+My research focuses on integrating field structural geology and seismology to understand multi-scale crustal structure and modes of strain release along evolving active divergent plate boundaries.
+My current research areas include the East African Rift System (Tanzania and Congo) and the Axial submarine volcano (offshore Oregon, US).

 I earned a B.A. in Physics from Carleton College.
 During my undergraduate years, I participated in physics research opportunities, such as exploring the complex dynamics of a laser, and geology research, such as analyzing seismic data from the 2018 Kīlauea eruption.
-After graduating, I worked at the Infrasound Lab (ISLA) at the University of Hawaiʻi where I developed algorithms for geoscience research - such as examining signals from the IMS Infrasound Network - before beginning graduate school at Columbia.
+After graduating, I worked at the Infrasound Lab (ISLA) at the University of Hawaiʻi where I developed algorithms for geoscience research, such as examining signals from the IMS Infrasound Network, before beginning graduate school at Columbia.

 Upcoming Events